 Watch the Planning Commission meeting videos with discussions with staff on Comprehensive Plan topics.

 Citywide Public Forum Series

-Learn about the results of these citywide forums, which gathered input on possible policies and implementation steps that could be included with the Master Plan update.
+Learn about the results of these citywide forums, which gathered input on possible policies and implementation steps that could be included with the Comprehensive Plan update.